Search

 1. Identify and Eliminate

 This is not possible in all circumstances, because some of the things that cause us stress are unavoidable.
-However, if you take a hard look at the thing in your life that stress you out, you may be able to remove some of them.
+However, if you take a hard look at the things in your life that stress you out, you may be able to remove some of them.
 For instance, you have control over unhealthy habits and toxic relationships, to name two.
 Think about the other things in your life that may cause stress – and make a change.

 2. Exercise

 You hear this over and over, we’re sure.
 But it’s worth repeating.
 And what we really mean here is being active.
 If you’re not an athlete, it’s unlikely you’ll become one overnight.
 In our world, exercise can mean walking, gardening, working around the house, easy hiking – anything that gets you out of the house and gets your body moving.
-Of course, we also want to encourage you to try typical approaches to exercise as well, such as running, cycling, weightlifting, and group exercise classes (COVID-safe).
+Of course, we also want to encourage you to try typical approaches to exercise as well, such as running, cycling, weightlifting, and group exercise classes.

 3. Mindfulness